What are the ADS service policies at IU?

 ADS departmental/school/campus OU creation

-OUs at IU (e.g., departments, schools, affiliated agencies) may apply to have an OU container created for managing their resources within ADS.
+OUs at IU (for example, departments, schools, affiliated agencies) may apply to have an OU container created for managing their resources within ADS.
 OUs will be placed within the appropriate campus OU, depending on their physical location.
 Any cross-campus entity that has a presence on multiple campuses may apply for an OU outside of its campus, or on multiple campuses.

 ADS restoration